NavigationContentFooter

 Load and process documents

-At this stage, you need to have proprietary data (e.g., PDF, CSV) stored in your Scaleway Object storage bucket.
+At this stage, you need to have data (e.g. PDF files) stored in your Scaleway Object storage bucket.
+As examples, you can download our Instance CLI cheatsheet and Kubernetes cheatsheets and store them into your Object Storage bucket.

-Below we will use LangChain’s S3FileLoader to load documents, and split them into chunks.
-Then, we will embed and store them in your PostgreSQL database.
+Below we will use LangChain’s S3DirectoryLoader to load documents, and split them into chunks.
+Then, we will embed them as vectors and store these vectors in your PostgreSQL database.

 Import required modules